rubenvanerk/lifesavingrankings-parser/README.md

 To compile assets use `npm run dev` or use `npm run watch` to automatically rebuild assets whenever you change a file.

 `npm run watch` also spawns a browsersync that automatically refreshes after a change.

-## API docs
-To generate the API docs, run `php artisan l5-swagger:generate`.
-To view them go to /api/documentation.